Amma Rajinama

-It is a Musical film with a film score composed by K. Chakravarthy.
+It is a musical film with a film score composed by K. Chakravarthy.
 "Evaru Rayagalaru Amma Anu Maatakanna Kammani Kavyam" and "Srushitikarta Oka Brahmma…Atanini Srushitinchindoka Amma" are some of the best lyrics written about the greatness of the Mother.
 This movie also marks the debut of cinematographer Chota K. Naidu, who was an associate and regarded as a student of Dasari Narayana Rao.
 The movie was remade in Kannada as Amma (2001) starring Lakshmi in the title role.

 Plot

 The movie shows how a housewife and mother takes care of their children and the entire domestic work, but is unappreciated by her family.
-She undertakes Rajinama (Resignation) as mother to teach a lesson to her children (Saikumar and others), who eventually understand their mistake.
+She undertakes Rajinama (Resignation) as mother to teach a lesson to her children (Saikumar and Prasad Babu), who eventually understand their mistake.